dkvz/majorsetbe/README.md

 npm run watch
 ```

+## To configure inside Wordpress
+* The sidebar - It appears in the footer and most probably has to be changed.

 ## Editing the styling
 The "style.css" file at the project root is supposed to be generated using npm scripts, **do not edit that file directly**.
 It should probably be in the gitignore.
 Keeping it around so the theme still works even if I forget to build the theme assets.